 And forget the beets for a while, plus peas, acorn and butternut squash, yams, corn, and plantains.
 You can ease some of those back in when you have your weight closer to where you want it.

-When slimming, include some bok choy now and then.
+But now for some weight-loss champions: for example, grab some bok choy now and then.
 Carrying a

 mere 10 calories and 2 carbohydrates, baby bok choy is wonderful in

 only 45 calories and 15 carbs—and that’s if you eat the whole thing,

 Three-quarters of a cup of green beans will set you back a paltry 25 calories and only 5 carbs.
 Serious contenders, these, along with most green veggies.
 Asparagus, another contender, "weighs in" at 13 calories per half cup and carries minimal carbs but a good bit of fiber.
 Plus, it tastes great if not overcooked.
 (But for now, go easy on such enhancements as butter, pesto, and/or almonds, right?)

 Celery, too, brings lots of fiber to the table and relatively few